notaryproject/specifications/scenarios.md

 1. The CI system clones the git repo and builds the artifacts, with fully qualified names:
   **image**: `wabbitnetworks.example.com/networking/net-monitor:1.0-alpine`
   **deployment chart**: `wabbitnetworks.example.com/networking/net-monitor:1.0-deploy`
-1. The CI system signs the artifact with private keys.
+1. The CI system signs each artifact with private keys.
-1. The CI system creates a signed OCI Index, referencing the image and deployment charts:
+2. The CI system creates reference between the signatures and the image and deployment chart:
   `wabbitnetworks.example.com/networking/net-monitor:1.0`
-1. The index, and its contents are pushed to a registry:
+3. The graph of artifacts and references are pushed to a registry:
   `$ oci-tool push wabbitnetworks.example.com/networking/net-monitor:1.0-alpine`
   `$ deploy-tool push wabbitnetworks.example.com/networking/net-monitor:1.0-deploy`
   `$ oci-tool push wabbitnetworks.example.com/networking/net-monitor:1.0`